We understand that it’s impossible to understand a bad headache or a migraine if haven’t experienced them.

 This is due to the well-documented role of an extension of the trigeminal nucleus call the trigeminocervical nucleus.
 This is a pathway for the upper neck to affect any area that the trigeminal nerve receives information from or provides information to.

-In cases of dizziness or vertigo, once benign paroxysmal positional vertigo and other conditions have been excluded, the cervical spine is often found to be involved.
+In cases of dizziness or vertigo, especially once benign paroxysmal positional vertigo and other conditions have been excluded, the cervical spine is often found to be involved.
 It can be treated using the Watson Headache Approach in a similar way to treating headache or migraine.

-To find out more, simply call us on (08) 7100 9959 and speak with one of our helpful staff to find out if our approach is likely to be for you.
+To find out more, simply call us on 8356 1000 and speak with one of our helpful staff to find out if our approach is likely to be for you.

 5 Simple Exercises For Headache Relief